SIRAHFF/documentation/_sources/SIRAHTools/Tutorial-tcl.rst.txt

 .. warning::

     This tutorial requires the use of **VMD** and **AmberTools**.
-Please install these applications if you do not already have them.
-If you need to install any of these applications, please visit the following websites for installation instructions and additional information: `Install AmberTools <https://ambermd.org/GetAmber.php#ambertools>`_ and `Installation VMD guide <https://www.ks.uiuc.edu/Research/vmd/current/ig/node6.html>`_.
+Install these applications if you do not already have them.
+If you need to install any of these applications, visit the following websites for installation instructions and additional information: `Install AmberTools <https://ambermd.org/GetAmber.php#ambertools>`_ and `VMD installation guide <https://www.ks.uiuc.edu/Research/vmd/current/ig/node6.html>`_.

 .. important::

-    In this tutorial, we will focus on the **sirah_vmdtk.tcl** plugin.
+    In this tutorial, we will focus on the ``sirah_vmdtk.tcl`` plugin.
 The utilization of the SIRAH Tools scripts ``cgconv.pl`` to map AA to CG, and ``g_top2psf.pl`` to convert GROMACS' topologies to PSF files, is covered elsewhere in the documentation.
 We recommend that you review the other tutorial sections.